mjordan/docr-smd/README.md

 Details on installing and configuring the page server are provided in the README.md file in the 'server' directory.
 The Python client requires that the Tesseract OCR engine (https://code.google.com/p/tesseract-ocr/) and the Python requests (http://www.python-requests.org/) library be installed.

 Details on deploying the queue manager are provided in the server/README.md file.

+## Troubleshooting

+File permissions, especially on the SQLite database, are the most common problem you will encounter.
+It must be writable by apache's user and also by the user running the queue manager script.

+Some specific problems and possible fixes:

+* Symptom: "could not find driver" appears in Apache's error log.
+Possible cause: PHP doesn't have the pdo_sqlite extension installed and enabled.